-xviii Height and Elevation Restrictions along Frankton Road and Frankton Track
+xvixii Height and Elevation Restrictions along Frankton Road and Frankton Track

-- (a) No building or building element on the south side of Frankton Road (SH6A) shall rise above the nearest point of the roadway centreline. - (i) This Rule applies to those properties from Cecil Road (Paper Road) to, and including, Lot 1 DP 12665. - (b) The lowest level of any floor constructed to the north side of the Frankton Track shall not be less than two metres above the centreline of the Track.

-Refer to Appendix 4

-7.5.5.3 Zone Standards - Residential Activities and Visitor Accommodation i Building Line Restriction ii Building Coverage
+- (a) No building or building element on the south side of Frankton Road (SH6A) shall rise above the nearest point of the roadway centreline. - (i) This Rule applies to those properties from Cecil Road (Paper Road) to, and including, Lot 1 DP 12665. - (b) The lowest level of any floor constructed to the north side of the Frankton Track shall not be less than two metres above the centreline of the Track. - Refer to Appendix 4 - 7.5.5.23 Zone Standards Residential Activities and Visitor Accommodation in the High Density Residential Zone - i Building Line Restriction ii Building Coverage